Smalltalk: Classes

 Often, most of this definition will be filled in by the environment.
-Notice that this is a message to the Object class to create a subclass called MessagePublisher.
+Notice that this is a message to the Object class to create a subclass named MessagePublisher.
 In other words: classes are first-class objects in Smalltalk which can receive messages just like any other object and can be created dynamically at execution time.

 Methods

 When an object receives a message, a method matching the message name is invoked.
 The following code defines a method publish, and so defines what will happen when this object receives the 'publish' message.